1989 New York Mets season

 The 1989 New York Mets season was the 28th regular season for the Mets.
-They went 87–75 and finished 2nd in the NL East.
-They did not make the postseason for the first time since 1987.
+They went 87–75 and finished second in the National League East, six games behind the first place Chicago Cubs.
+The Mets did not make the postseason for the first time since 1987.
 They were managed by Davey Johnson.
 They played home games at Shea Stadium.